 48 Pages Posted: 20 May 2017 Last revised: 13 Nov 2019

 Date Written: May 19, 2017

-In this work, we examine how the introduction of sharing-economy platforms (e.g., Uber, Lift, and Airbnb) affects durable goods purchase.
+In this work, we examine how sharing-economy platforms affect durable goods purchase.
 On the one hand, the introduction of such platforms may cannibalize sales, as they may change the decision-making calculus of consumers by offering a lower cost “rental” option in lieu of purchase.
-On the other hand, such platforms might stimulate purchase, as the presence of these platforms could enhance the value of ownership, because participants may seek to capture the rents associated with participating in the sharing economy.
-In this study, we resolve this tension using a unique dataset of new vehicle registrations in China.
-In doing so, we exploit the variation in timing of Uber entry across different locations, to estimate the effect on vehicle purchase for personal use.
-Findings suggest Uber entry is associated with a considerable increase (8%) in new vehicle ownership, indicating that consumers are actively changing their stock of held resources in order to capture excess rents offered by these platforms.
-Further, results indicate that the effect of Uber entry varies considerably across gender, age, and vehicle type.
+On the other hand, such platforms might stimulate purchase, as their presence enhances the value of ownership by allowing participants to capture rents through the sharing economy.
+We examine this tension using a unique dataset of new vehicle registrations in China.
+In doing so, we exploit the variation in timing of Uber entry across different locations to estimate the effect on new vehicle purchase.
+Findings suggest Uber entry is associated with a considerable increase in new vehicle ownership, indicating that consumers are actively changing their stock of held resources in order to capture excess rents offered by these platforms.
+Further, results indicate that the effect of Uber entry varies considerably across vehicle type.

 Keywords: sharing economy, platform, ridesharing, car sales, durable goods purchase, difference in difference